 - Not a great match for first-time dog owners

 - Sensitive to harsh reprimands

-- Should always be walked on leash or kept in a safely enclosed yard, or your Welshie will wander and chase after birds and squirrels
+- Should always be walked on leash with a comfortable collar or harness, or kept in a safely enclosed yard, or your Welshie will wander and chase after birds and squirrels

 - Prone to separation anxiety

-- Resort to destructive behavior if left alone too long
+- Resort to destructive behavior like chewing dog beds if left alone too long

 - Over-excitable, especially when young